+Two to four grants are available.
+Amounts vary per number of awards that are funded: two awards at \$80,867, three awards at \$53,791, or four awards at \$40,343.
 Studies that focus on the pathogenesis of FD/MAS or clinical studies to address any of the unmet needs in the care of FD/MAS patients will be considered.
-Research priorities for the Fibrous Dysplasia Foundation (FDF) include: studies that characterize mouse models; studies to understand the mechanism and/or treatment of FD-related bone pain; development or testing of therapeutics, such as those targeting Gsa, PKA, Wnt, or other signaling pathways; and studies of the pathophysiology, such as the role of RANKL, IL6, cAMP and FGF23.
+Research priorities for the FD/MAS Alliance include: studies that characterize mouse models; studies to understand the mechanism and/or treatment of FD-related bone pain; development or testing of therapeutics, such as those targeting Gsa, PKA, Wnt, or other signaling pathways; and studies of the pathophysiology, such as the role of RANKL, IL6, cAMP, and FGF23

-A single grant of up to \$66,263 will be awarded.
-The grants are made possible by Team FD/MAS and the FDF.
+The grants are made possible by Team FD/MAS and the FD/MAS Alliance.
 First-time applicants are encouraged.
-Previous FDF and MDBR grant awardees must describe progress, publications and other funding awarded as a result of data generated from previous grant(s) and must describe how the new proposal is distinct from previous one(s).
+Previous awardees must describe progress, publications, and other funding awarded as a result of data generated from previous grant(s) and must describe how the new proposal is distinct or extends from previous one(s).
 Projects that feature collaborations across multiple institutions are encouraged.

-Reagents and research tools, including animal models that are generated or studied using support from FDF and MDBR, must be freely accessible without restrictions and/or deposited in a public repository.
-Members of labs that have previously received support from FDF or MDBR but that have not complied with this guidance are not eligible to apply for new grants.
+Reagents and research tools, including animal models that are generated or studied using support from FD/MAS Alliance and MDBR, must be freely accessible without restrictions and/or deposited in a public repository.